Gaijin Entertainment

-Gaijin Entertainment is a Hungarian video game developer and publisher headquartered in Budapest.
-The company is mostly known for War Thunder, Crossout, Star Conflict, CRSED: F.O.A.D. (formerly known as Cuisine Royale) and Enlisted.
+Gaijin Entertainment is a Hungarian video game developer headquartered in Budapest.
+The company is mostly known for War Thunder, Crossout, Star Conflict, CRSED: Cuisine Royale (formerly known as Cuisine Royale and CRSED: F.O.A.D.), Active Matter and Enlisted.

 History

 Gaijin Entertainment was founded in Russia in 2002 by Anton and Kirill Yudintsev, whose first big project was the PC racing game Adrenaline.
 After the successful launch of War Thunder in 2012, an office in Germany was established, to manage global operations and marketing.
 The company moved their distribution business from Moscow to Budapest around 2015, and their development headquarters followed shortly after.
-According to Hungarian tax records, Gaijin had 27 employees in Hungary by January 2021.
+According to Hungarian tax records, Gaijin had 42 employees in Hungary by January 2022 and 56 employees by January 2023.